Directors & Officers Insurance

 Why do your clients need D&O insurance?

-- Directors and officers have sometimes done very little wrong, or nothing wrong at all.
-An average of 65% of D&O loss spend is on defence costs, evidencing significant expense to fend off all kinds of accusations.
+- The cost of defence: Directors and officers have often done very little wrong, or nothing wrong at all, yet a substantial percentage of loss costs is the spend on defence costs;

 What does the policy cover?